lunagariya-parth/Git-Practical/README.md

 4. Create Pull Request on GitHub.

-5. After approving the pull request dev branch will be merged with the main branch.
+5. After approving the pull request feature branch will be merged with the main branch.
 In this case we own the main branch so we can approve the pull      request.